zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/publish-app/publish-app.md

 * A Chrome browser
 * All previous labs successfully completed

-## Task 1: Create a Merge Request for Approval
+## Task 1: Create a merge request for approval

 Now that you are ready to publish your changes to the project's `main` branch, let's create a merge request to get someone to sign off on your changes.